Late in 2020, Eastwood replaced their MP250i multi-purpose welder with the Elite MP250i.

 Dual Roller Drive Wire Feed

 For improved control over your arc, the Elite MP250i includes inductance control.
-For the price, this comes as a nice surprise, and it is very useful.
-You can tune the arc for better penetration, or you can make the bead wide and flat.
+This is a nice surprise for the price, and it is very useful.
+You can tune the arc for better penetration or make the bead wide and flat.
 It is up to you with a turn of a knob on the control panel.

 True DC TIG

 TIG welding with the Elite unit includes an HF start and a foot pedal to control your heat as you weld.
 These were two of the major upgrades when the Elite MP250i replaced the old MP250i.
 You no longer scratch start or TIG weld with a fixed amperage output.

 Dual Gas System